pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 ## Head presentation

-Reachy 2's head is mounted on an Orbita3D actuator, referred to as the **neck** actuator, giving 3 degrees of freedom to control the head orientation.
+Reachy 2's head is mounted on an Orbita3D actuator, referred to as the **neck**.

-> Note: The antennas control will soon be integrated into the SDK!
-Stay tuned!
+The complete **head** is composed of the following elements:
+- **neck**, a 3-degree-of-freedom actuator (Orbita3D) that controls the orientation of the head (pitch, roll, and yaw)
+- **l_antenna**, the left antenna, modeled as an actuator with a single joint.
+- **r_antenna**, the right antenna, modeled as an actuator with a single joint.

 <p align="center">
     {{< video "videos/sdk/orbita.mp4" "80%" >}}
 </p>

+### The actuators

 Before starting to control it, connect to your Reachy and turn it on.
-As in the other pages:
+As in the other pages, let's check the head part:

 ```python
 from reachy2_sdk import ReachySDK